Treasury bond yield inversion raises worries over recession

-NEW YORK (AP) — One of the more reliable warning signals for an economic recession is shining alarmingly brighter.
+NEW YORK (AP) — One of the more reliable warning signals for an economic recession started blinking again.

 WHAT IS THE YIELD CURVE?